House of the Dragon fixed George RR Martin’s ‘least favourite’ Game of Thrones scene

-House of the Dragon episode 3 ‘fixed’ George RR Martin’s ‘least favourite’ Game of Thrones scene
+How George RR Martin’s ‘least favourite’ Game of Thrones scene was ‘fixed’ in House of the Dragon episode 3

 Author said the scene was the one he disliked most ‘in all eight seasons’ of the series